MicrosoftDocs/cpp-docs/docs/linux/connect-to-your-remote-linux-computer.md

 sk-ecdsa-sha2-nistp256-cert-v01@openssh.com
 ```

-This output will list all the encryption, HMAC, key exchange, and host key algorithms supported by your SSH server.
-If this list doesn't include algorithms supported by Visual Studio, then you'll need to upgrade your SSH server before proceeding.
+The output lists all the encryption, HMAC, key exchange, and host key algorithms supported by your SSH server.
+If the list doesn't include algorithms supported by Visual Studio, then you'll need to upgrade your SSH server before proceeding.

 You can enable algorithms supported by Visual Studio by editing `/etc/ssh/sshd_config` on the remote machine.
 The following examples show how to add various types of algorithms to that configuration file.

 These examples can be added anywhere in `/etc/ssh/sshd_config`.
-Ensure that they are on their own lines.
+Ensure that they're on their own lines.

 After editing the file, restart the SSH server (`sudo service ssh restart` on Ubuntu) and attempt to connect again from Visual Studio.